IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ### Prerequisites and Notes

-Before using the script, check the prerequisites and notes for the language you're using.
+Before using the code example, check the prerequisites and notes for the language you're using.

 <Tabs groupId="language-selection">
 <TabItem value='py' label='Python'>

-The sample Python script for encrypting requests and decrypting responses is `uid2_request.py`.
-The required parameters are shown at the top of the script, or by running `python3 uid2_request.py`.
+The Python code example for encrypting requests and decrypting responses is `uid2_request.py`.
+The required parameters are shown at the top of the code example, or by running `python3 uid2_request.py`.

-The Python script requires the `pycryptodomex` and `requests` packages.
+The Python code requires the `pycryptodomex` and `requests` packages.
 You can install these as follows:

 ```console
 pip install pycryptodomex